DIRECTLab/robots/raspbot-car/README.md

 # Yahboom Raspbot Cars
-Inventory as of 11/4/22:
+Inventory as of 12/14/22:
 - 1 is checked out to Ela
-- 1 is checked out to Group 2
-- 3 more are available in the lab
+- 4 more are available in the lab

 ## Capabilities